metamn/beat/code/pages/tomorrowww/tomorrowww.md

 Semantic HTML was godsend.
 It took away half of the cognitive load writing code for websites.
 Since then I write *real* semantic HTML which outlines well in the [HTML5 Outliner](https://gsnedders.html5.org/outliner/).
 And I'm happy.

-Working on my blog and musing about how an ideally perfect website can be designed and developed today I've found out everything rolls around semantics.
+Working on my blog and musing about how an ideally perfect website can be designed and developed today &mdash; I've found out everything rolls around semantics.

 Content is converted into data and metadata to be more useful for the designer; It is equipped with microdata to be meaningful for bots; It is organized into a (BEM) folder structure to be accessible for any developer; It is componentized to gain significance and be more thoughtful.
 Even [animations](http://alistapart.com/article/motion-with-meaning-semantic-animation-in-interface-design) are now semantic.